baieteala/simulare/README.md

 ### Game Instructions

 - *Movement*: Use the arrow keys or WASD to move your character.
-- *Attack*: Use the spacebar to attack enemies.
+- *Attack*: Use left click to attack enemies.
 - *Objective*: Clear each room of enemies to proceed to the next one.
 Defeat the final boss in the last room to win the game.